 Table 4 shows the country-wise distribution of literature on dengue during the study period.
-As proven by Ho, Siu & Chuang (2016), Kavitha & Kavitha (2016) and Zyoud (2016) in their bibliometric studies, United States of America has lead in publishing the literature on dengue.
-As shown in Table 4, USA has the highest percentage, 36.40% of published literature, England is the next highest percentage, 23.46% of the total publications, followed by Netherland (9.93%) and India (6.66%).
+As proven by Ho, Siu and Chuang (2016).
+Kavitha and Kavitha (2014) and Zyoud (2016) in their bibliometric studies, United State of America has lead in publishing the literature on dengue.
+As shown in Table 4.
+USA has the highest percentage, 36.40% of published literature, England 5 the next highest percentage, 23.46% of the total publications, followed by Netherland (9.93%) and India (6.66%).
 The total percentage of literature on Dengue published by above four countries is nearly 76.45%.
 The remaining 24% of publications are from all 61 countries.
 This also reflects the leading role that the USA, England and Netherland play in the research related to dengue.